Decipher/textimage/README.txt

 ================

 Notes:
 1) the port to Drupal 8 is in development.
-Please expect changes to API and configuration that may lead to the need to uninistall/reinstall the module.
+PLEASE EXPECT CHANGES TO API AND CONFIGURATION THAT MAY LEAD TO THE NEED TO UNINISTALL/REINSTALL THE MODULE.
 There is no support yet to updates between different builds of the development branch.
 2) As of alpha2, Textimage will require the Image Effects module to be installed and configured before installation.
+3) In alpha3, the 'Textimage Text' image effect will most likely be dropped and replaced by an equivalent effect in the Image Effects module - THIS WILL REQUIRE TO UNINISTALL/REINSTALL THE MODULE, AND IMAGE STYLES USING THE TEXTIMAGE TEXT EFFECT WILL BREAK.

 There is a number of core issues that need to be addressed before a stable
 release: